Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-slNYE26evgc,,21.588233333333335.md

 ### Transcript

-> all right i don't remember how to do this hello linus how are you doing this long time no see let us it's been a while it's been a while since we did this all right it's good to be working with you again i don't see you but i i feel you i feel you on the inside linus okay let's go on with the video hey everyone my name's jason i'm a
+> all right I don't remember how to do this hello linus how are you doing this long time no see let us it's been a while it's been a while since we did this all right it's good to be working with you again I don't see you but- I feel you I feel you on the inside linus okay let's go on with the video hey everyone my name's jason I'm a